A Basic Guide to the Retirement Visa (SRRV) in the Philippines

 • Photos – 8 pieces (2”x2”)

-• Other documents may also be requested on a case-to-case basis and according to the SRRV visa type.
+• Other documents may also be requested on a case-by-case basis and according to the SRRV visa type.

 Costs of SRRV Visa